arcanite24/pokeplatinum-portable/PORTING_PLAN.md

 ## Executive Summary

-This document outlines a comprehensive plan to port the Pokémon Platinum decompilation project from Nintendo DS-specific hardware to a cross-platform architecture using SDL3.
-The goal is to create a portable, maintainable codebase that can run on modern platforms (Windows, macOS, Linux, iOS, Android) while preserving the original game's functionality and feel.
+This document outlines a comprehensive plan to port the Pokémon Platinum decompilation project from Nintendo DS-specific hardware to modern platforms using SDL3.
+The goal is to create a clean, maintainable SDL3 codebase that runs on Windows, macOS, Linux, iOS, and Android while preserving the original game's functionality and feel.

+**Strategic Approach:** This is an **SDL3-only port**.
+We directly replace DS-specific code with SDL3 implementations rather than maintaining dual compilation paths.
+This results in cleaner, more maintainable code without conditional compilation complexity.

 ## Table of Contents